-The Bank also represents that the Bank and its affiliates will disclose to borrowers prior to loan closing that the Subsidiary will reinsure a portion of the mortgage insurance issued in connection with the loan and, in return for assuming such risk, the Subsidiary will receive a portion of the insurance premium.
+The Bank also represents that the Bank and its affiliates will disclose to borrowers prior to loan closing that the Subsidiary may reinsure a portion of the mortgage insurance issued in connection with the loan and, in return for assuming such risk, the Subsidiary may receive a portion of the insurance premium.
 These disclosures will assure borrowers that the reinsurance arrangement does not affect the costs of such insurance to the borrower.
-The Bank further represents that it will allow its borrowers the option to exclude their mortgage insurance from the reinsurance arrangement with the Subsidiary.
+The Bank further represents that, for those borrowers whose loans have mortgage insurance coverage, it will allow its borrowers the choice to exclude their mortgage insurance from the reinsurance arrangement with the Subsidiary.